paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 Section 138(i) was renumbered successively as section 114(i) and [section 114(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section114/d&num=0&edition=prelim).

 #### Amendments
+2025—Subsec. (a)(1).
+Pub.
+L. 119–60, § 903(b)(1), substituted “20” for “19”.

+Subsec. (b)(7) to (9).
+Pub.
+L. 119–60, § 903(a), added par.
+(7) and redesignated former pars.
+(7) and (8) as (8) and (9), respectively.

+2024—Subsec. (b)(4).
+Pub.
+L. 118–159, § 1621(a), amended par.
+(4) generally.
+Prior to amendment, par.
+(4) read as follows: “One of the Assistant Secretaries is the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs.
+The Assistant Secretary may communicate views on issues within the responsibility of the Assistant Secretary directly to the Secretary of Defense and the Deputy Secretary of Defense without obtaining the approval or concurrence of any other official within the Department of Defense.
+The Assistant Secretary shall—

+“(A) advise the Secretary of Defense on nuclear energy, nuclear weapons, and chemical and biological defense; and

+“(B) serve as the Staff Director of the Nuclear Weapons Council established by [section 179 of this title](./chapter-007-boards-councils-and-committees.md#section-179).”

+Subsec. (e).
+Pub.
+L. 118–159, § 904, substituted “62” for “60”.

 2023—Subsec. (d).
 Pub.
 L. 118–31 struck out “the Chief Management Officer of the Department of Defense,” after “the Deputy Secretary of Defense,”.

 2022—Subsec. (a)(1).
 Pub.
 L. 117–263, § 901(b)(1), substituted “19” for “15”.